OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-15.md

 ## 2 Chronicles 15:10

-So they assembled at Jerusalem in the third month of the fifteenth year of Asa’s reign.
+Thus, they gathered at Jerusalem in the third month of the fifteenth year of Asa’s reign.

 ---